114g protein

 the coach perspective

-And while I do not believe in decreasing satiety for most people, and most of their meals.
+And while I do not believe in decreasing satiety for most people, for most of their meals.
 You could, of course, make your taste buds salivate even more by adding just a drop of mayo to this meal.

-Just a small little spoon.
 If you wish to.
 If you do, just be aware that it will increase energy, provide little nutritional value, boost the hedonistic tendencies of this meal, and thus, lower the SPC range.
 Then, again, do you really need that mayo when this meal is already so tasty?

-I do not think you need it at all.
 But with such a high SPC range, if there´s one meal you can experiment with going a little “wild”, it could be this one.

-A healthier but equally easy tweak that will provide omega 3 amongst other things is to add a pinch of flax & chia seed to your glass of soy milk.
-Just let it soak for 20+ minutes before drinking it.
+A much healthier but equally easy tweak that will provide omega 3, amongst other things, is to add a pinch of flax & chia seeds to your glass of soy milk.

 Either way, enjoy.